The aim of this fifth activity is to:

 It’s a requirement of all Creative Commons Licenses that you attribute the original author.
 This means you can’t just use a Creative Commons image without acknowledging the person who originally created it and often it also requires you to distribute the image under the same license.

-Within or at the end your blog post you must attribute the image, include their copyright information and you should link the photo back to its original photo page.
+Within or at the end of your blog post you must attribute the image, include their copyright information and you should link the photo back to its original photo page.

 Where can I find images for my blog posts?